Descriptions & Curriculum

 Twelve Weeks (60 days): This course prepares the student further to be a professional farrier.
 After the six week course you will concentrate your time on perfecting your techniques.
 You will work with the professional farriers in the FNRC.
 You will learn to use the arc welder in making more professional corrective shoes.
 You will learn advanced shoeing techniques for lameness of the leg, hoof repair along with continuous live shoeing, classroom and forging each day.
 Includes the EFT Class.

-Option 2 Includes: #3 School Manual, Anatomy Book, The EFT Course and Book.
+Option 2 Tools Includes: #3 School Manual, The EFT Course and Book, Anvil & Anvil Stand.

 Horseshoeing IV Advanced Course Additional 6 Weeks (30 DAYS) 270 HOURS